 For the most part, taking care to follow the correct starting procedure can make it a lot easier to start a petrol machine.
 Here are the steps to follow for starting a petrol strimmer (although do refer to your strimmer’s instruction manual as they can all vary slightly):

 - Prepare the fuel and oil.
-If your strimmer has a two-stroke engine, you will need to mix the petrol and oil together before putting it into the tank.
+If your petrol grass trimmer has a two-stroke engine, you will need to mix the unleaded petrol and oil together before putting it into the fuel tank.
 With a four-stroke engine the oil and petrol are not mixed and go into separate tanks.
 The manufacturer’s instructions will show what type of oil should be used, and what ratio it should be mixed at.

 - Flick the switch of the strimmer so that it is ‘on’.
 Move the choke lever to the ‘start’ position.

 - Lightly press the throttle.